geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 90% of your requests can be handled by cheap, simple models.
 And if that holds,
 then we're in for a great positive change to the internet.
-So yeah, that's why we're excited about WEBGPU.
+So yeah, that's why we're excited about WebGPU.
 That's what we want to do.
 We want to both host, make common models, not host them.
 We're not hosting shit.